rinasaur/tutorials/1_algorithms.md

     1. Write a sequence of instructions which direct Otto to walk forward five steps and then return to his resting state.

-        > :stop_sign: Pause!
-Wait for further instructions.
+        > stand up
+        > repeat 5 times [ take a step ]
+        > sit down

     2. Write a sequence of instructions which direct Otto to walk in a square which is three steps on each side.
 All turns are left-hand turns.

-        > :stop_sign: Pause!
-Wait for further instructions.
+        > stand up
+        > repeat 3 times [ take a step ]
+        > turn
+        > repeat 3 times [ take a step ]
+        > turn
+        > repeat 3 times [ take a step ]
+        > turn
+        > repeat 3 times [ take a step ]
+        > sit down

 2. In pseudocode, write an algorithm which reads a four-digit positive integer, and writes the number which is formed by placing the ones digit in the tens column and the thousands digit in the ones column.
 For example, if the input is 8052, the output is 28.
 If the input is 1234, the output is 41.

     You may assume the following arithmetic operations are available: +, –, ×, div and mod. "x div y" gives the whole quotient of x ÷ y, whereas "x mod y" gives the remainder.
+1 Ask user for a four-digit positive integer
+    i ask user for number in ones digit ii ask user for number in thousands digit
+2 print(thousands digit() + ones digit())

-3. Study the following algorithm, meant to run on a computer that can "read" inputs from some source, and "write" outputs to some destination.
+4. Study the following algorithm, meant to run on a computer that can "read" inputs from some source, and "write" outputs to some destination.
 To see what it does, *trace* it (that is, follow it exactly step-by-step) using the input sequence: 7, 3, 8, 10, 4.
 Concisely but precisely, describe (a) its input, (b) its corresponding output and (c) it's purpose (the function it implements).
 Describe any assumptions made by the algorithm’s designer about the format of the input.

     ```
     read largest